573phn/dh_cd_a02/README.md

 |parts-of-speech|POS-tags of the text|
 |author|The name of the poem's author|
 |linecount|The number of lines in the poem, as retrieved from the PoetryDB API|

+#### Known issues
+The Jupyter Notebook file requires Python 3.13 or older, as Pydantic V1 (which seems to be used by SpaCy) is incompatible with Python 3.14.